-We are party to two separate lawsuits involving two different customers who have asserted that our performance under professional services contracts with such customers has caused them to incur damages.
-One customer's lawsuit is pending in the United States District Court for the Central District of California, and the other is pending as a counterclaim to a collection lawsuit that we commenced in the United States District Court for the Southern District of Texas.
-The customers in these matters have claimed damages in excess of \$10 million with one case including a claim for punitive damages.
-We believe that these claims are without merit, and we intend to contest them vigorously.
-We also believe that the resolution of these claims will not result in a material adverse impact to our consolidated financial condition.
+We are a party to two separate lawsuits involving two different customers who have asserted that our performance under professional services contracts with such customers has caused them to incur damages.
+One lawsuit is pending as a counterclaim to a collection lawsuit that we commenced in the United States District Court for the Southern District of Texas.
+This customer has claimed damages in excess of \$10 million.
+We believe the claim is without merit, and we continue to contest the case vigorously.
+We also believe that the resolution of this case will not result in a material adverse impact to our consolidated financial condition.